Frequently Asked Questions

 Are there services where you see enhanced collaboration in the short term and if so, which?

-The signing of the Letter of Intent only begins the process of careful due diligence.
 While some limited discussions of possible collaborations may occur during the months prior to completing the combination, substantive steps toward collaboration must wait until the regional system is actually established.